dhis2/notes/README.md

 # Discussion Board

+**NOTE: Way of Work information (`wow-frontend`) is being migrated to the [Developer Portal](dhis2.github.io)**

+Please raise an [issue](https://github.com/dhis2/dhis2.github.io/issues) there if something is missing

+This repository has been renamed to `notes` to serve the purpose of recording decissions and discussions over time.

 ## Proposals / Discussion

 Create an issue in GitHub, it can be discussed in the issue, and then a